 In cooperation with the seminary’s director of vicarage, a congregation’s pastor serves as the vicar’s mentor and supervisor, and all of the vicar’s responsibilities should be cleared through him.
 The supervisor should delineate clearly the duties assigned to the vicar, meet regularly with the vicar for evaluation and fraternal discussion of the vicar’s work, and submit to the seminary the reports requested during the year.
 The seminary’s director of vicarage is available for consultation via e-mail (email@example.com) or telephone (314-505-7211).

-A vicar is not expected to subsidize his own vicarage.
+In a traditional one year vicarage, the student is not expected to subsidize his own vicarage.
 Thus, his housing, an auto allowance and reasonable moving expenses (self move) from and to the seminary should be covered by the congregation.
 These costs will need to be determined locally.
-In addition, the vicar should receive a monthly stipend, and the Council of Presidents has set this stipend at $1,400 per month or higher, depending on local living standards.
+In addition, the vicar should receive a monthly stipend, and the Council of Presidents has set this stipend at $1,700 per month or higher, depending on local living standards.
 The vicar is subject to federal and state income taxes, and social security taxes.
 He will also have health insurance costs.
-Currently, the requirement is at least $6000 for the year unless actual costs are less (which may be the case for a single vicar).
-If the student’s health insurance costs are more than the $6000 (which may be the case for a vicar with a family), congregations are encouraged to provide additional assistance, but are not required to do so.
+Currently, the requirement is at least $6,000 for the year unless actual costs are less (which may be the case for a single vicar).
+If the student’s health insurance costs are more than the $6,000 (which may be the case for a vicar with a family), congregations are encouraged to provide additional assistance, but are not required to do so.
 Also included in the congregation’s budget should be money for the supervisor’s travel and housing for the annual Vicarage Supervisors Conference usually held in September.
-There is also an educational fee ($579/year, $193 per Quarter) the congregation is to cover for the vicar.
+There is also an educational fee ($605/year) the congregation is to cover for the vicar.
 The seminaries encourage congregations to provide for the vicar a day off each week and two weeks of paid vacation during the vicarage.

 A congregation may secure a vicarage application form from their district president, who will also furnish information about procedures and deadlines for submitting applications.
-When approved by the district president, the application is sent to the BPE, which then forwards a copy of the application to each seminary.
+When approved by the district president, the application is sent to the International Center, which then forwards a copy of the application to each seminary.

 For the spring vicarage assignments, ALL applications are due to the District Offices by March 1st.